smallcube/AFSS/README.md

 1. You can see all our settings in ./config/

-2. Typically, 2 GPUs and >=24 GB per GPU Memory are available.
+2. Typically, 2 GPUs and >=24 GB per GPU Memory are required to train the ResNet50.
 But when training ViT-B-16 with a training resolution of 384, bigger GPU Memory is required.

 ```python
 python main_cnn_ensemble_ddp.py (or python main_vit_ensemble.py if you want to train ViT)